 I was born in Portland, Oregon and grew up in a small cabin in the middle of the woods near Port Townsend, Washington.
-I attended a one-room schoolhouse where I learned to bake soufflés and read Shakespeare.
+I attended a one-room schoolhouse where I learned to bake soufflés and to think critically and creatively.
 I have a BFA in Communication Design from Pacific Northwest College of Art.
-I work for Tin House, where I design books and other things that are read.
+I specialize in books and other things that are read.

 NOTE: I'm not designing covers at this time; I'm only taking requests for interior design and layout.
 Feel free to message me for more samples.

 A TIME Magazine Best Paperback of 2017A Publishers Weekly Best Poetry Collection of SpringA Paris Review Staff PickA Most Anticipated Book of 2017 at NPR.org, BuzzFeed, VICE, NYLON, and more"This is a marvelous book.
 See for yourself.
 Morgan Parker is a fearlessly forward and forward-thinking literary star." ―Terrance Hayes The only thing more beautiful than Beyoncé is God, and God is a black ... read more

 A masterclass for those who love reading literature and for those who aspire to write it.“Read everything that is good for the good of your soul.
 Then learn to read as a writer, to search out that hidden machinery, which it is the business of art to conceal and the business of the apprentice to comprehend.”
 In The Hidden Machinery, critically acclaimed and New York Times bestselling author Mar... read more